Outstanding Research Opportunities

 This past year the Division of Science and Technology created a new initiative to provide outstanding research opportunities in the Science and Engineering fields for high school students of the borough of Staten Island.
 These students were trained in cutting-edge research projects by CSI professors and were learning and interacting hand-in-hand with undergraduate and graduate CSI students.
 The competition among CSI Professors for this research opportunity was division-wide.

-Dean Incera wishes to congraulate all the students who participated in this endavor for their contributions as well as the professors who won the grants, whose names are listed below.
+Dean Incera wishes to congratulate all the students who participated in this endeavor for their contributions as well as the professors who won the grants, whose names are listed below.

 - Professor Alejandra Alonso Neuroscience

 - Professor Efrain Ferrer Engineering Science and Physics